HAWAII WRITERS GUILD

 Officers & Directors and Staff

 Diane Revell (President 2023, and Secretary of HWG from 2017 through 2021) Diane was well educated in California and Washington with a bachelor degree from UC Berkeley in Electrical Engineering & Computer Science and a master degree from Seattle University in Software Engineering.
 She worked for 35 years in aerospace software development and technical management before retiring and moving from Washington State with her husband to Hawi, Hawaii.
 She did technical writing as part of her employment and as a member of the Society of Women Engineers, but since moving to Hawi has mainly written poems and very short stories.
 She has had some items published as single contributions in newspapers, but is considering compiling her current poems into a book.
-Dianne also serves as Director, Kohala Area 2023
+Diane also serves as Director, Kohala Area 2023.

 Bruce Stern (Vice President of HWG in 2018, 2019-2023 Bruce has spent many years in a wide variety of business and technical roles, particularly in the areas of high performance materials, operations management, and large scale business systems.
 He is always passionate about his undertakings and that also applies to his eclectic writing.
 He has just published his first novel, The Fuel Saver Conspiracy, A Peter Jones Mystery.
 Prior published works were scientific papers and he branched out into other genres.
 Current projects include a sequel to his first novel, poetry, family history, science fiction, and technical mystery.
 Now retired, Bruce lives full time on the Big Island with his wife Debby and enjoys the freedom to write and to volunteer in support of the local community.
 Bruce has been a member of the Waimea Writers Support Group for several years.